The Calvary Christian School Handbook

 11:50 a.m.
 Pick-Up (K3—K5)

-Please drive around the circle in front of the school and stop in front of the glass doors of the church building.
+Please turn in at the driveway to Hidden Woods neighborhood and turn into the gated area behind the gymnasium.
+Please drive around the circle in back of the school and stop under the covered sidewalk by the opening in the gate.
 A staff member will be there to help each child open the car door and get in the car.

 Please use the same procedure as the 11:50 a.m.
 Pick-Up.